cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 Well, you might think you will never use all of your RAM.
 But on Linux, we don't actually leave RAM empty.
-The kernel follows the philosophy that unused RAM is wasted RAM, and automatically filling any slack space with the page cache and other nice-to-have things, like copies of files, libraries, and disk data to speed up future access.
+The kernel follows the philosophy that unused RAM is wasted RAM, and thus automatically fills any slack space with the page cache and other nice-to-have things, like copies of files, libraries, and disk data to speed up future access.